awsdocs/amazon-ecs-developer-guide/doc_source/create-application-load-balancer.md

 1. If you have a certificate ready to upload, choose **Upload a new SSL Certificate to AWS Identity and Access Management \(IAM\)**\.
 For **Certificate name**, type a name for the certificate\.
 For **Private Key**, copy and paste the contents of the private key file \(PEM\-encoded\)\.
 In **Public Key Certificate**, copy and paste the contents of the public key certificate file \(PEM\-encoded\)\.
 In **Certificate Chain**, copy and paste the contents of the certificate chain file \(PEM\-encoded\), unless you are using a self\-signed certificate and it's not important that browsers implicitly accept the certificate\.

 1. For **Select policy**, choose a predefined security policy\.
-For details on the security policies, see [Security Policies](https://docs.aws.amazon.com/elasticloadbalancing/latest/application//create-https-listener.html#describe-ssl-policies)\.
+For details on the security policies, see [Security Policies](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/create-https-listener.html#describe-ssl-policies) in the *User Guide for Application Load Balancers*\.

 1. Choose **Next: Configure Security Groups**\.